 Which part of the eye is affected by herpes simplex infection?

-The common situation is for the cornea to become infected.
-The cornea is the transparent window of the eye.
+The common situation is for the transparent front part of the eye (the cornea) to become infected.
 Infection of the cornea is called keratitis.

 In most cases, the infection is just in the top (superficial) layer of the cornea.
 This is called epithelial keratitis.
 Sometimes deeper layers of the cornea are involved.
 This is called stromal keratitis.
 This is more serious, as it is more likely to cause scarring of the cornea.